KeystrokeCascade/resume-generator/README.md

 ---

 You must have LuaLaTeX installed on your system to run this script.
+I also use the `parskip` and `ebgaramond` LaTeX packages.

 To get started, copy `resume.yaml.sample` into `resume.yaml` if you want to use a template.